dayton00/Premier-league-predictions/README.md

 eplfix this is the table containing the data of the fixtures
 // for more complete software of a file predicting more than 1 (unlimited) leagues and admin dashboard as you see the database contain 51 tables . email the developer email: joegatimu20@gmail.com

+2. for more leagues and system with upto date and admin panel visit the sample www.sportyit.xyz